BestTimesToVisit.com Logo

 When's the absolute best time to visit San Diego if I want perfect beach weather without the massive summer crowds?

-Beyond the famous beaches, what's a truly local San Diego experience I shouldn't miss?
+Beyond Balboa Park and the Gaslamp Quarter, what's a truly 'local' San Diego experience I shouldn't miss?

 How many days do you need in San Diego, USA?